abilandz/PH8124/Lecture_6/Lecture_6.md

 Var=a1234a5678
 echo ${Var//a?/TEST} # prints 'TEST234TEST678'
 ```
-The pattern with the wildcard 'a?' matches a string starting with character 'a' and followed by exactly one other character (in the above example, it matched both 'a1' and 'a5', which were both replaced, due to ```//``` specification within curly braces, into a new pattern 'TEST').
+The pattern with the wildcard 'a?' matches a string starting with the character 'a' and followed by exactly one other character (in the above example, it matched both 'a1' and 'a5', which were both replaced, due to ```//``` specification within curly braces, into a new pattern 'TEST').
 ```bash
 Var=abcde12345
 echo ${Var//[b24]/TEST} # prints 'aTESTcde1TEST3TEST5'